The Environmental Quality Challenge in Transportation

 CASPR Transit

-How It Works: Mounted securely inside vehicles, CASPR Transit units work with either AC or DC power systems to generate hydrogen peroxide molecules that continuously disinfect the air and high-touch surfaces while the vehicle is occupied and in use.
+How It Works: Mounted securely inside vehicles, CASPR Transit units work with either AC or DC power systems to generate low levels of gaseous hydrogen peroxide molecules that circulate throughout the cabin, helping reduce contaminants in the air and on high-touch surfaces while the vehicle is occupied and in use.

 Key Specifications: